-Common Points That Make Nonprofits Change ERP Systems
+Common Pain Points That Make Nonprofits Change ERP Systems

 As any CFO or controller will tell you, no enterprise resource planning (ERP) system is perfect.
 As a result, a nonprofit will develop different ways to “live with” a financial management and accounting system that really doesn’t meet its needs.